-- 1. News Reading.
-Your instructor may require you to read specific news publications and may quiz you on the content during the semester.
-In this class you will learn to become a more critical consumer of news from all sources. - 2.
-Attendance.
+2. Attendance.
 MEJO 153 is a professional course.
 You are expected to assume a professional attitude as a participant.
 Attendance is required, and punctuality is essential.
-There are no free cuts.
+Much of the work in MEJO 153 is done during class.
 Make-up work will be accepted only for excused absences at the discretion of the instructor.
 To be excused, you must notify the instructor in advance of your intended absence.
-(University attendance policy is below.) - 3.
-Assignments and Deadlines.
+(University attendance policy is below.)

+3. Assignments and Deadlines.
 All writing assignments must be double-spaced, copyedited and turned in on time.
 Every effort is made to simulate realistic professional conditions in class.
 All assignments must meet deadlines.